h2oai/h2o-3/h2o-docs/src/product/automl.rst

 -  **How do I save AutoML runs?**

   Rather than saving an AutoML object itself, currently, the best thing to do is to save the models you want to keep, individually.
-This feature will be improved in a future release.
+This will be improved in a future release.

 -  **Why is there no Stacked Ensemble on my Leaderboard?**